Treasures of Persia & the Caucasus

 This morning we depart for nearby Tatev.
 Perched on a natural fortress of rock on the edge of the Vorotan, the location of Tatev monastery is simply jaw-dropping.
 We take the longest aerial tramway in the world, 7.5km to the fortress.
 After our visit here we climb onto a high plateau before reaching the iconic location of Khor Virap Monastery.
 Situated on a hillock, and surrounded by pastures and vineyards, the monastery lies at the foot of Mount Ararat.
 The vista of the snow-capped mountain and the monastery is simply awe-inspiring.
 We continue onto the nearby Armenian capital, Yerevan.

-Royal Tulip Hotel
+Golden Tulip Grand Hotel

 18/05/2019 Yerevan (BLD)

 With its imposing views of Mount Ararat, and dating back to 8th century BC, Yerevan is located across a gorge through which the Hrazdan River meanders on its journey to Lake Sevan.
 Legend has it that the name ‘Yerevan’ derives from an Armenian expression made by Noah as he looked towards the city after the ark had landed and the flood waters had receded: ‘Yerevants!’ he cried, which means ‘it appeared!’
 Today we explore this ancient city, visiting the markets, the Genocide Memorial, Swallow Fortress and Mair-Hayastan for a panoramic view of the city.